vmlaker/hello-websocket/README.rst

 ------------

-The code uses Python and third-party modules installed in a ``virtualenv`` with ``pip``.
+The code uses Python and third-party modules installed in a ``virtualenv``.
 But since OpenCV is not part of the Python Package Index, you're gonna need to install it system-wide.
 (Later below, *make* will manually pull the library into the virtual environment):
 ::

    apt-get install python-opencv